-

 Committed to building a multicultural workforce

-At Barclays we are committed to building a culture where everyone feels included.
-Our vision is to be inclusive of colleagues and customers of every race, ethnicity, nationality and faith to improve opportunities and representation and reinforce our stance of zero tolerance on racism.
+Our vision is to be inclusive of colleagues and customers of every race, ethnicity, nationality and faith; and to increase opportunities and representation, while reinforcing our stance of zero tolerance on racism and discrimination and driving equity across the communities in which we live and work.

 Read more in Barclays Diversity, Equity and Inclusion Report: